carbon-language/carbon-lang/llvm/docs/WritingAnLLVMBackend.rst

 * ``getTargetLowering()``
 * ``getJITInfo()``

+Some architectures, such as GPUs, do not support jumping to an arbitrary program location and implement branching using masked execution and loop using special instructions around the loop body.
+In order to avoid CFG modifications that introduce irreducible control flow not handled by such hardware, a target must call `setRequiresStructuredCFG(true)` when being initialized.

 In addition, the ``XXXTargetMachine`` constructor should specify a ``TargetDescription`` string that determines the data layout for the target machine, including characteristics such as pointer size, alignment, and